Kava-Labs/kava/migrate/v0_27/migrate.md

 ### On the day of the upgrade

-The kava chain is expected to halt at block height **TO BE DETERMINED**. **Do not stop your node and begin the upgrade before the upgrade height**, or you may go offline and be unable to recover until after the upgrade!
+The kava chain is expected to halt at block height **12766500**. **Do not stop your node and begin the upgrade before the upgrade height**, or you may go offline and be unable to recover until after the upgrade!

 **Make sure the kava process is stopped before proceeding and that you have backed up your validator**.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.

-**Ensure you are using golang 1.22.x and not a different version.** Golang 1.21 and below may cause app hash mismatches!
+**Ensure you are using golang 1.22.7+ and not a different version.** Golang 1.22.6 and below is not compatible and may cause app hash mismatches!

 To update to v0.27.0